wgroeneveld/brainbaking/content/post/creative-cognitive-processes.md

 ### To Conclude...

 People are not born creative.
 It takes a lot of hard work, on both the knowledge (expertise in area/domain, creativity skills) and personal skills (self-motivation, brilliance, personality) sides.
-But this does prove that _creativity_, however it is defined, is **learnable** (and thus, also teachable, hopefully).
+But this does prove that _creativity_, however it is defined, is **learnable** (and thus hopefully also teachable).
 However, it is only relevant to teach/learn creativity within the context of the domain: _creativity is domain-specific_[^baer].
 This is true for each part of the Componential model:

 1. **Expertise** is domain-specific by nature.
 Knowledge about bread baking and fermentation does not really help me solve problems in source code, and knowledge about design patterns does not help me bake a better bread.
-Baer even postulated that the question should not be _"are you creative?"_ but rather _"are you an expert?"_[^baer]
+Baer even postulated that the question should not be _"are you creative?"_ but rather _"are you an expert?"_[^baer].
+I wonder whether this might mean that the expertise component has a bigger influence on creativity than the others.
 2. **Motivation** is domain-specific.
 My enthousiasm for weeding the garden and planting and harvesting onions does not really help me when my motivation for fixing a bug in software is low.
 Motivation is not transferrable.
 3. **Creative Thinking Skills** are domain-specific.
 Even if _perspective-taking_ or _imagery_ could be applied to all kinds of problems, some domains prefer some creative skills more than others.
 You also cannot learn 'analogical thinking' without giving domain-specific examples.
 When applying _perspective-taking_ in bread baking, I might compare rye and wheat bread recipes, or try to combine those.
 The actions I take are entirely different than when looking at code in another way.